-We group our operations into two reportable segments: Clear Aligner segment and Scanner and Services segment.
+We group our operations into two reportable segments: Clear Aligner segment and Scanner segment.

-- Our Clear Aligner segment consists of our Invisalign system which includes Invisalign Full, Teen and Assist ("Full Products"), Express/Lite ("Express Products"), Vivera retainers, along with our training and ancillary products for treating malocclusion. - Our Scanner and Services ("Scanner") segment consists of intra-oral scanning systems and additional services available with the intra-oral scanners that provide digital alternatives to the traditional cast models.
+- Our Clear Aligner segment consists of our Invisalign system which includes Invisalign Full, Teen and Assist ("Full Products"), Express/Lite ("Express Products"), Vivera retainers, along with our training and ancillary products for treating malocclusion. - Our Scanner segment consists of intra-oral scanning systems and additional services available with the intra-oral scanners that provide digital alternatives to the traditional cast models.
 This segment includes our iTero scanner and OrthoCAD services.

-Net revenues for our Clear Aligner segment by region and product and our Scanner segment by region for the three and nine months ended September 30, 2015 and 2014 is as follows (in millions):
+Net revenues for our Clear Aligner segment by region and our Scanner segment by region for the three months ended March 31, 2016 and 2015 is as follows (in millions):